atcollab/at/pyat/test_matlab/README.rst

 call Matlab directly from Python.
 MATLAB_ROOT is the root directory of your Matlab installation.

-Your Matlab installation will support only certain versions of Python [1]_; if you're using Python 2 it needs to be compiled using ucs4 [2]_, find further information `here <https://uk.mathworks.com/help/matlab/matlab_external/system- requirements-for-matlab-engine-for-python.html>`_.
-N.B. please ensure that the versions of the packages required by pyAT (numpy, scipy and pytest) that you have installed are compatible with the version of Python that Matlab requires you to run.
+Your Matlab installation will support only certain versions of Python [1]_; find further information `here <https://uk.mathworks.com/help/matlab/matlab_external/system- requirements-for-matlab-engine-for-python.html>`_.

 Set up a virtualenv using a supported Python version: